supercharge/docs/validation.md

 ## Validation Overview
 The upcoming code samples use the Joi library to define validation rules for request input.
-If you want to know more details about the used validation methods, please refer to [Joi's documentation outlining their API](https://github.com/hapijs/joi/blob/master/API.md).
+If you want to know more details about the used validation methods, please refer to [Joi’s documentation outlining their API](https://github.com/hapijs/joi/blob/master/API.md).

 ## Validate Incoming Request Data